What is an Amino Acid?

 Essential and Nonessential Amino Acids

-Out of 20 amino acids, our body can easily synthesize a few by their own and are called as non-essential amino acids.
+Out of 20 amino acids, our body can easily synthesize a few on their own and are called non-essential amino acids.
 They include alanine, asparagine, arginine, aspartic acid, glutamic acid, cysteine, glutamine, proline, glycine, serine, and tyrosine.

 Also read about Proteins

 The general structure of Amino acids is H2NCH RCOOH and it can be written as: